blog.png

 Armed with the knowledge and strategies this course provides, anyone involved in selling will have a better understanding of the games people play during negotiations, and will be able to overcome them.

 Without them realising it, customers' judgements and decisions can be subconsciously influenced by a salesperson who knows which psychological buttons to push.
-To give you that edge over you competitors and to help you improve your sales technique and close more deals, here Maguire Training reveals five simple secrets of sales psychology.
+To give you that edge over your competitors and to help you improve your sales technique and close more deals, here Maguire Training reveals five simple secrets of sales psychology.

-• You have just seven seconds to make the right first impression
+1) You have just seven seconds to make the right first impression

-Once made, it is difficult to change a person's initial summation of you, so for a salesperson giving a prospective customer the best possible first impression is crucially important to conducting successful business with them.
+Research has demonstrated that people make snap judgements - rightly or wrongly - about a person's character and trustworthiness within seven seconds of meeting them for the first time.
+Once made, it is difficult to change a person's initial summation of you, so for a salesperson, giving a prospective customer the best possible first impression is crucially important to conducting successful business with them.
+At the very least you should dress smartly, smile, offer your hand in greeting, make appropriate eye contact and project an aura of warmth, honesty and friendliness.

-• People automatically look for connections and common ground
+2) People automatically look for connections and common ground

-• Emotions overrule logic
+3) Emotions overrule logic

 Confidence is everything in the selling game and it is important for salespeople to project both self-belief as well as their total conviction in the product or service they are selling.
 Confidence is a naturally attractive trait, and being able to deliver your pitch without stumbling over words or hesitating whilst displaying genuine enthusiasm for your goods is a major key to sales success.

-• Become your potential customer
+5) Become your potential customer

 Contact Us